 Studying during COVID-19 Restrictions

-This course prepares you to work in the hospitality industry and provides a pathway to work in kitchen operations in a number of industries, including:
+This course prepares individuals to work in the hospitality industry and provides a pathway to work in kitchen operations in a number of industries, including:

 - Catering operations